intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/install.md

 ---
 ## **Install without pip**

-If you choose to install Analytics Zoo without pip, you need to prepare Spark and the necessary dependencies.
+If you choose to install Analytics Zoo without pip, you need to prepare Spark and install necessary Python dependencies.

 **Steps:**

 1. [Download Spark](https://spark.apache.org/downloads.html)

-- Note that __Python 3.6__ is only compatible with Spark 1.6.4, 2.0.3, 2.1.1, 2.2.0 and onwards.
+    - Note that __Python 3.6__ is only compatible with Spark 1.6.4, 2.0.3, 2.1.1 and >=2.2.0.
 See [this issue](https://issues.apache.org/jira/browse/SPARK-19019) for more discussion.

-2. You can download the Analytics Zoo release and nightly build from the [Release Page](../release-download.md) or build the Analytics Zoo package from [source](../ScalaUserGuide/install.md/#build-with-script-recommended).
+2. You can download the Analytics Zoo release and nightly build from the [Release Page](../release-download.md) or build the Analytics Zoo package from [source](../ScalaUserGuide/install/#build-with-script-recommended).

 3. Install Python dependencies.
 Analytics Zoo only depends on `numpy` and `six` for now.

-*For Spark __standalone__ cluster*:
+#### ***For Spark standalone cluster***

 * __Remark__: If you're running in cluster mode, you need to install Python dependencies on both client and each worker node.
 * Install numpy: